bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

 Also denote the binary treatment variable as :math:`X_i=1` as "treated" (given the offer) and :math:`X_i=0` as "not treated" (control group or not given the offer) for the :math:`i^{th}` customer.
+Note: we'll represent random variables with capital letters  and their corresponding values after they have been observed with lower case letters [4]_.

 To not bury the lead, a good point estimator for measuring campaign effectivness is just using the difference of spend per customer (SPC) or